Landon Slaggert: Professional

 On March 10, 2024, Slaggert signed a two-year, entry-level contract with the Chicago Blackhawks.
 Slaggert made his NHL debut on March 15 against the Los Angeles Kings.
 He recorded the first two points of his NHL career, a pair of assists, against the Calgary Flames on March 27.
 Slaggert scored his first NHL goal on April 11 against the St. Louis Blues.

 International play

 Slaggert also played for the USA Hockey National Team Development Program (USNTDP) between 2018 and 2020, before playing for Team USA at the 2021 and 2022 International Ice Hockey Federation World Junior Championship.
 He won a gold medal with the US in 2021.

 Personal life

 Slaggert is a native of South Bend, Indiana.
 His brothers, Graham and Carter, also played for the Notre Dame Fighting Irish men's ice hockey team.
-His father, Andy, is an associate head coach for the Fighting Irish.
+His father, Andy, is the director of North American recruting for the Edmonton Oilers.
 Slaggert grew up as a Detroit Red Wings fan as a child.